rdytech/superset-client/README.md

 ## Including in a Ruby app

 Add to your Gemfile `gem 'superset'`
 And then execute: `bundle install`
 Or install it yourself as `gem install superset`

 ## Run specs

 ```
-docker-compose run --rm app rspec
+docker compose run --rm app rspec
 # or
-docker-compose run --rm app bash      # then run 'bundle exec rspec' from the container.
+docker compose run --rm app bash      # then run 'bundle exec rspec' from the container.
 ```